 Ultherapy is a term coined by cosmetic surgeons to describe the treatment of sagging skin and is designed to restore a youthful appearance.
 Ultherapy is a FDA-cleared nonsurgical alternative to a facelift that stimulates collagen production with the goal of counteracting signs of aging like skin sagging and wrinkles on the face, neck, and chest as well as drooping of the brow area.

-Over the last decade Ultherapy has consistently risen in popularity as a nonsurgical procedure for rejuvenating and firming skin, helping to correct skin irregularities, bruises, tears, burns, scars, wounds, birthmarks, stretch marks, cellulite, dark pigmentation, and wrinkles.
+Over the last decade Ultherapy has consistently risen in popularity as a nonsurgical procedure for rejuvenating and firming skin, helping to correct skin irregularities, acne scars, saggy skin and wrinkles.

 How does Ultherapy work?